The End of Foreign Aid As We Know It

 “We’re going to see a lot of deaths that will be easily preventable actually come to fruition,” warned John Norris, a former USAID employee who now serves as the executive director for the Sustainable Security and Peacebuilding Initiative at the Center for American Progress.
 “We’re going to see our own country much more vulnerable to the spread of infectious diseases as we saw with the Ebola crisis.
 Things that start abroad can quickly erupt here.”

 Likewise, the Bureau for Food Security is slated to lose 68 percent of its funding.
 This would reduce development aid geared toward preventing food shortages and may instead force the U.S. and other donor countries to spend more resources on emergency food assistance.
-The U.S. Global Leadership Coalition, a pro-development advocacy group, estimates the steep cuts could result in as many as 13 million people losing access to food aid, and more than 5 million children losing access to aid meant to combat stunting.

 On top of health and food security, the administration has also made good on its promise to cut assistance that helps vulnerable countries cope with the effects of climate change.
 The budget would enact a sweeping 94.5 percent cut in funding for Oceans and International Environmental and Scientific Affairs, the roughly $1 billion the U.S. draws on for contributions to the Green Climate Fund, which is dedicated to curbing carbon emissions.
 The Green Climate Fund contribution is also a U.S. commitment made under the 2016 Paris climate agreement that aims to keep global temperatures from rising beyond an environmentally disastrous two degrees Celsius.

-Note: Correction: A previous version of this article included estimated budget impacts from the NGO community.
-Those estimates were in response to an earlier version of the budget proposal, not the detailed breakdown included in this article.